JunlinHan/DCLGAN/README.md

 We provide our pre-trained DCL models for:

 Cat <-> Dog :

 Horse <-> Zebra:

 CityScapes:

+Download the pre-tained models, unzip it and put it inside ./checkpoints.
+Then download the dataset of Horse2Zebra and you may evuluate the results using:

+python test.py --dataroot ./datasets/horse2zebra --name horse2zebra

 ### [Datasets](./docs/datasets.md)
 Download CUT/CycleGAN/pix2pix datasets and learn how to create your own datasets.